hugomaiavieira/gemometer/README.md

 ### [Slack](https://slack.com)

-Log into slack.com, go to **Integrations** (or Configure Integrations) and add a "Incoming WebHooks"
+Log into slack.com, on the "Channel settings" go to **Add an app or integration** and add a "Incoming WebHooks".

     $ gemometer slack --url https://url-from-slack